 Achieving our carbon-neutral objective

-To support its position on climate change, CDPQ has resolved to become carbon neutral by offsetting the carbon emissions arising from its energy consumption and from employee business travel.
+To support our climate change commitment, we have resolved to become carbon neutral by offsetting the carbon emissions arising from our energy consumption and from employee business travel.

 Our main business office in Montréal is certified LEED-EB Gold and BOMA BEST Platinum.